 Tahini Sauce Origin

-The origin of tahini (which means “to grind”) as a sesame paste recipe ingredient can be traced to Arabic texts from the 13th century.
+We can trace the origin of tahini (which means “to grind”) as a sesame paste recipe ingredient to Arabic texts from the 13th century.
 However, sesame seeds and sesame paste have origins in recipes and medicinal uses as far back as the 5th century BC Greece and even earlier!

 How to Store Tahini After Opening

-This is a widely debated topic, but truthfully, the option is yours.
+This topic is widely debated.
+But truthfully, the option is yours.
 Store tahini in a cool, dark spot like the pantry.
 You can store it in the refrigerator, but that will cause the sesame paste to be thicker, which is a deal-breaker for those who prefer a thinner tahini for mixing in dressings and the like.

 A jar of tahini should last up to a year after being opened, whether in the pantry or the fridge, as long as it doesn’t come into contact with a contaminant like moisture or bacteria.